stated-tech/Grants-Program/applications/root.md

 >
 >A simple form is the obvious answer to address short term issues, but when we approach this challenge from a longer term perspective of optimising for a bigger picture - sourcing, sustaining and scaling collective network intelligence we can see that some standardisation is useful, but given the diversity of talent we have the potential to fund, across many domains, who each may prefer a different medium of expression, we can then see that standardisation also constrains the intelligence of the collective - voters and proposers.

-**Referendums offer binary votes on some package of information, but as we know they are very dumb tools.**
+- **Problem 3: Referendums offer binary votes on some package of information, but as we know they are very dumb tools.**

+  - **Outcome: A "tyranny of the majority" where the views of a minority group are ignored or suppressed.**

+  - **Solution: range normalization**
+>Range normalization can help to counteract the tendency for some voters to exaggerate their scores, either by assigning the highest possible score to their preferred option or by assigning the lowest possible score to all other options.
+This can lead to skewed results and undermine the fairness of the voting process.
+>
+>By normalizing the scores, the range voting system can more accurately capture the true preferences of the voters and ensure that the winning option is the one that is most preferred by the majority.

 In addition, the current proposal process ends with voters approving funds into a ‘project multsig’, we essentially leave the funded team successful in one part of the process (getting funding approval) but left entirely on their own to figure out delivery of what is in essence something that almost always needs to mesh with a complex and ever changing underlying system.